fischerphilipp/CloudSyncMonitor/README.md

 1. Select the Cloud Sync Monitor Azure Logic App in your resource group.
 2. Open the Logic App Designer by clicking "Edit".
 ![Edit Cloud Sync Monitor Settings](Screenshots/Edit-Monitor-Settings.png)
-3. Change one of the following variables within the Logic App Designer (*Only Report Errors* Variable highlighted as an example):
+3. Change one of the following variables within the Logic App Designer (*Only Report Errors*-variable highlighted as an example):
 ![Change Logic App Variables](Screenshots/Monitor-Settings-Variables.png)
 4. Save and exit the Logic App Designer.